Noah Oppenheim

 Noah Oppenheim (born 1977 or 1978) is an American television producer, author, and screenwriter.
 Previously, Oppenheim was the executive in charge and senior producer of NBC's Today Show, where he supervised the 7–8am hour of the broadcast, and head of development at the production company Reveille.
 He became president of NBC News in 2017.
 The same year, Ronan Farrow claimed that Oppenheim attempted to stop his reporting on the Harvey Weinstein sexual abuse cases, a claim that Oppenheim denied.
 Oppenheim stepped down as president of NBC News in January 2023 and entered into a film and TV production agreement with NBCUniversal.

 Early life

 Oppenheim was born to a Jewish family of Ashkenazi descent, the son of Marcia (née Nusbaum) and Jay Oppenheim.
 He attended The Gregory School in Tucson, Arizona, and served as an editor and writer for the school newspaper, the Gregorian Chant.
 After high school, Oppenheim graduated magna cum laude from Harvard University in 2000.
-While attending Harvard, Oppenheim was editorial chair of The Harvard Crimson from 1999 to 2000.
+While attending Harvard, Oppenheim was editorial chair of The Harvard Crimson.